The 8 Best External Microphones for iPad & iPhone (iOS) (2024)

 In order to connect two Lavalier mics, you would need an adapter.
 Since the input jack for the Lavalier mic is only a single slot, two can be connected only via a split cable.
 A similar scenario goes for regular mics, if you want to connect multiple ones, you would need a specialized adapter or a split solution.

 Some external mics come with wireless connections so that’s also a possibility that makes the easiest use of all.
 You also have USB options if you have a USB to lightning adapter.
 Some can even connect to a DSLR camera.
 The more options the better in any case!

 Many microphones come with various types of windscreens because mics that don’t have windscreens are not that good for recording vocals.
 The purpose of these windscreens or windshields is to absorb wind and heavy breaths to allow for more clarity while recording vocals.

 You might have seen a furry windshield every once in a while, which is even better and can absorb more wind than usual.
 It is important to know these things, especially if you’re considering an external microphone, or more so if you’re planning a podcast or something similar, windshields can help you immensely!

 I hope that this list has helped you learn more about external iOS microphones and the different options that are out there on the market.
 From small, bug microphones, to somewhat complex microphones which can get more serious and record better sound quality, there’s something out there for anyone, in any price range.

-My top external iOS microphone pick is Shure MV88 Portable iOS Microphone.
-It’s an excellent quality microphone and a very popular option with a well-rounded base.
+My top external iOS microphone pick is Shure MV88+ Video Kit.
+It’s an excellent-quality microphone video kit and a very popular option with a well-rounded base.